tatablack/karma-webdriverjs-launcher/README.md

 ### config.loglevel

-Webdriver.IO can be pretty informative, but you might want to skip some of its output.
-The loglevel parameter is passed directly to Webdriver.IO, so have a look at its [documentation](https://github.com/camme/webdriverjs/blob/v1.7.1/README.md#loglevel) to determine what's the best option for you.
+WebdriverIO can be pretty informative, but you might want to skip some of its output.
+The loglevel parameter is passed directly to WebdriverIO, so have a look at its [documentation](https://github.com/webdriverio/webdriverio#loglevel) to determine what's the best option for you.

 ```javascript
 config: {